rjarman/Lan-Messenger/README.md

 - This app is built to demonstrate socket communication so that <u>***no database is used***</u>, <u>server stored data in local storage as a string</u>.
 But stored data can be parsed as **JSON** and used as **NoSQL** database schema.
 - For the first time messaging, other users have to be online and then from online list they can send a message after that it will be listed on the message list page.
+- This application is not built for design purpose.

 #### Installation and Run